asadmansr/Firebase-Test-Lab-Action/README.md

 <br>

 The following usage comes with additional instructions regarding the input and environment variables that can be found in the [Simple Usage Documentation](/docs/SIMPLE_USAGE.md).

+Currently, this GitHub Action only runs Android tests.
+Support for iOS coming soon.

 <br>